Chabahar–Zahedan railway: Expansion plans

 At a later date, the route is to be extended from Zahedan around 800 kilometers north via Mashhad to Seraqs on the border with Turkmenistan.
 This will create a north–south connection along Iran's eastern border, giving the landlocked Central Asian states the shortest access to a seaport.
 A branch to Afghanistan is planned near Zaranj to facilitate trade in goods.
+The route is part of the INSTC.